 A Table Chez Marie, Hagenthal-le-Bas, Tel.
 03 89 89 76 97

-One of the few places in our ‘hood to serve mildly aspirational food at approachable prices.
+One of the few places in our ‘hood to serve mildly aspirational, bistronomie (gastropub-type) food at approachable prices.
 There’s an a la carte menu, a daily specials blackboard with 3 starters (8 to 17 euros) and 3 or 4 mains (17-26 euros) plus another for desserts, and a lunch menu at about 12 euros.
-Also notable is their selection of decent wines by the glass (try the white Château la Liquière if available).
-The decor is simple and scrubbed, and the service attentive.
-A bonus for anyone living in Switzerland who doesn’t want to drive across the border: get the bus to Schoenenbuch, totter down the hill and across the unmanned, pedestrian-only border and you’re at Marie’s table in the twinkling of an oeil.
+One of my favourite dishes is their smoked salmon tartare with some of the best chips/frites in the neighbourhood and a recent prawn-linguine combo absolutely hit the spot (prawns succulent, pasta al dente).
+They also do a small but fun selection of wines by the glass (try the white Château la Liquière if available).
+The decor in the front room is simple and scrubbed, the dining room to the back more sober/old-fashioned and there’s a tiny terrace out back.
+A bonus for anyone living in Switzerland who doesn’t want to drive: get the bus to Schoenenbuch, totter down the hill and across the unmanned, pedestrian-only border and you’re at Marie’s table in the twinkling of an oeil.

 Bistrot la Cave, Saint-Louis, Tel.
 03 89 70 93 45

 This light, bright and airy bistrot on the main street – think pale wood, white gloss paint, loads of mirrors reflecting sparkly lights inside wooden wine boxes suspended crazily from the ceiling – is another of our local favourites.
 It has a succinct menu plus fast-moving seasonal suggestions chalked up on a blackboard and a lunch menu on weekdays @ €22 for 3 courses.
 Good selection of wines by the glass (from Au Monde du Vin the other side of the street).
-The only slightly bum note is the service, which is best described as smiling and well-intentioned, but inept.
+The rather clueless service (double bookings, long waits) has taken a big leap forward, and is now no longer just smiling and well-intentioned, but actually effective.

 La Maison de l’Inde, 60, avenue du Général de Gaulle, Saint Louis